-Commission has specified O&M expenses at 9.0 lakh / MW for the first year of operation which shall be escalated at the rate of 5.72 % per annum.
+Commission has specified 0&M expenses at Rs.
+11.00 lakh / MW for the first year of operation which shall be escalated at the rate of 5.72 % per annum in line with the CERC's guideline.]A

-63. Tariff for solar roof PV and other small solar power.
+63. Tariff for solar roof PV and other small solar power: